Quotations | Newspaper Articles | Special Features | Links | Search

 MARK TWAIN'S AUTOBIOGRAPHY, edited by Albert Bigelow Paine in two volumes, about 195,000 words, published by Harper's in 1924.
 This work included passages from the NORTH AMERICAN REVIEW as well as a few chapters that Paine had published in HARPER'S MAGAZINE in early 1922.

-MARK TWAIN IN ERUPTION, edited by Bernard DeVoto, published by Harper's in 1940.
+MARK TWAIN IN ERUPTION, edited by Bernard DeVoto, published by Harper and Brothers in 1940.
 This edition included 150,000 words from the original manuscripts and NORTH AMERICAN REVIEW articles that were not included in Paine's MARK TWAIN'S AUTOBIOGRAPHY.

-THE AUTOBIOGRAPHY OF MARK TWAIN, edited by Charles Neider, published by Harper & Row in 1959.
+THE AUTOBIOGRAPHY OF MARK TWAIN, edited by Charles Neider, published by Harper and Row in 1959.
 This edition included text from earlier editions plus 30,000 words that had not yet appeared previously.

 MARK TWAIN'S AUTOBIOGRAPHY with illustations appeared in SUNDAY MAGAZINE supplements beginning in October 27, 1907 and running until September 27, 1908 in the following newspapers: